Translational Neuropsychopharmacology Laboratory

 - Animal models of cognitive impairment in schizophrenia

-- Dr. Meltzer’s clinical work is directed towards the evaluation and treatment of patients with psychotic spectrum disorders, which includes schizophrenia and bipolar disorder.
+- The evaluation and treatment of patients with psychotic spectrum disorders, which includes schizophrenia and bipolar disorder

-Our research group occupies a suite of laboratories and offices in the Ward and Tarry Buildings, in Chicago campus.
-The lab area accommodates our requirements for a variety of research paradigms, which include behavior, in vivo micro dialysis, and analysis of neurotransmitter efflux using mass spectrometry.
-The laboratory conducts research on both rat and mouse species using pre-clinical methods such as Novel Object Recognition, Locomotor Activity, HPLC/Mass spectrometry analysis, Operant Behavior.
+Our research group occupies a suite of laboratories and offices in the Ward and Tarry buildings on the Chicago campus.
+The lab area accommodates our requirements for a variety of research paradigms, which include behavior, in vivo micro dialysis and analysis of neurotransmitter efflux using mass spectrometry.
+The laboratory conducts research on both rat and mouse species using pre-clinical methods such as novel object recognition, locomotor activity, HPLC/mass spectrometry analysis and operant behavior.